-Slow loading performance is probably the worst thing that can happen to your website.
+Other than having a 404 error page (which I’ll cover further down), a slow loading performance is probably the worst thing that can happen to your website.
 If you think that sounds like an exaggeration, think again: Google will actually penalize you if your site takes a few seconds longer to load.
-Literally every second counts.
+Plus, as an attention-starved species, especially if we are on a shoddy mobile network, we demand an immediate response so literally every second counts.

 There are a couple of things you can do.
-First, test your website’s loading speed through Google’s own tools: Page Speed Insights and Test My Site to see how the search engine sees your site’s performance.
-If you want to dig deep and do more, check this link for some effective techniques in improving page loading speed.
+First, test your website’s loading speed through Google’s own tools Page Speed Insights and Test My Site to see how the search engine sees your site’s performance.
+If you want to dig deep into your UX design and do more, check this link for some effective techniques in improving page loading speed.

 Keep it clean